 Droopy eyelids may make you look tired or sad, or older than you feel.
 Dr. Romanelli and Dr. Pincus can give your heavy-lidded eyes a lift at Romanelli Cosmetic Surgery on Long Island with eyelid surgery (blepharoplasty), an outpatient procedure that removes excess skin, muscle, and fat from eyelids.

-If you've been considering eyelid surgery in New York City or Long Island, request a free consultation with Dr. James Romanelli or Dr. David Pincus, or call our office at (631) 424-3600 to schedule an appointment.
+If you've been considering eyelid surgery in New York City or Long Island, request a consultation with Dr. James Romanelli or Dr. David Pincus, or call our office at (631) 424-3600 to schedule an appointment.

 Eyelid surgery is one of the most popular procedures we perform.
 Your consultation with Dr. Romanelli or Dr. Pincus is an important time to discuss your cosmetic goals and your expectations for the surgery.
 Your surgeon will answer your questions and do a thorough facial examination.
 At the same time, he may also suggest either alternative or additional cosmetic procedures, such as a forehead lift.